-Students will use equal groups and repeated addition to understand the concept of multiplication.
+Students will be able to use equal groups and repeated addition to understand the concept of multiplication.

 - Tell students that today they will begin learning about multiplication.